Tinder: More people pay for dating app despite cost of living crisis

 Last week, both Apple and Amazon warned that their sales are being hit as consumers cut back their spending.

-Both cited the rising cost of living as a factor eroding consumer buying power.
+Both said the rising cost of living was eroding consumer buying power.

 Meanwhile, shares in Facebook owner Meta fell more than 20% last week after a downbeat set of results from the tech giant.